julianshapiro/velocity/README.md

 - **Famo.us** is a full-fledged *mobile app framework* built around a physics engine.
 - **GSAP** is a fast, multi-purpose *animation platform*.
 It inspired me to pursue the development of Velocity.
-- **Velocity** is a very fast and lightweight tool for dramatically improving *UI animation performance and workflow*.
+- **Velocity** is a lightweight tool for drastically improving *UI animation performance and workflow*.

 ====